pminina01/readthedocs/MDLC-Layout-Renderer.md

 It uses [Mapped Diagnostic Logical Context] (Mapped-Diagnostic-Logical-Context).

-As of NLog 4.1, the Mapped Diagnostic Logical Context supports just `String`.
+As of NLog 4.1 in the NLog assembly.

 Supported in .NET 4.0 and 4.5.